Success by 6

 • It is an August to July calendar, so when the child finishes the calendar, it is time to begin school.

-• Each month focuses on a different learning topic with suggested activities the parent/ guardian and child can do together
+• Each month focuses on a different learning topic with suggested activities the parent/ guardian and child can do together.
+QR codes also link to video read-alouds of the books featured each month.

-• Over 6,000 free copies of the calendar are distributed annually to children in West Alabama.
-Another 10,000 copies are provided to other organizations and agencies for a nominal cost to offset printing and shipping fees.
+• More than 7,000 free copies of the calendar are distributed annually to children in West Alabama.
+Another 10,000 + copies are provided to other organizations and agencies around the state for a nominal cost to offset printing and shipping fees.

 • The Wash, Read, Repeat program is designed to encourage children and families to engage in reading and literacy activities while completing a weekly family chore - laundry.
 Typically, families spend many timeless hours at the laundromat, while waiting for their clothing to wash and dry.
 The idea behind the Wash, Read, Repeat program us to provide an area in the laundromat that encourages children and families to engage with books during this time.